AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 #### Business executives

-Responsible for ensuring that the project is focused on achieving its objectives and adheres to a cost-conscious approach, delivering a product that will achieve the forecast benefits, doing cost-benefit analysis for the business.
+Responsible for ensuring that the project is focused on achieving its objectives and adheres to a cost-conscious approach, delivering a product that achieves the forecasted benefits, and doing cost-benefit analysis for the business.

 - Designs and appoints the project management teams
 - Oversees the development of the business case, ensuring corporate strategic alignment